42skillz/talk-distillCoreDomainFromLegacy/Introduction.md

 # Bruno

-- First test: it's the happy path: We reserve 3 seats in an empty train of 10 seats
+- 1st test: it's the happy path: We reserve 3 seats in an empty train of 10 seats

-- Second test: is to highlight a reservation failure.
-Here we have a train of 10 seats with 6 already reserved and we ask for 3 seats.
+- 2nd test: is to highlight a reservation failure.
+Here we have a train of 10 seats but with 6 already reserved and we ask for 3 seats.
 According to our domain expert, this should fail due to a business constraint: __WE ARE NOT ALLOWED TO RESERVE MORE THAN 70% OF A TRAIN CAPACITY__.
 So here with 10 seats, the max allowed is 7 seats.
 6+3 => 9 which is not allowed.

 # Thomas

-- Third test: was the one where discovered a bug.
+- 3rd test: was the one where discovered a bug.
 Indeed, the domain expert told us that a reservation should always be in the same coach (to avoid to split families and friends).
 Here we have spoted a case where our system reserved us 2 seats in 2 different coaches (here 10A and 1B).
 Instead, we should have expected to have 1B and 2B.

 VERY INTERSTING: because this problem should be the root cause of the extra fees.
 Indeed, imagine you have requested 2 seats for you and your friend.
 Once you realize you will be separated, you will most likely cancel the reservation.
 And since all the external services calls are charged to TrainTrain, they will be done for nothing in the first reservation attempt.